What cultural faux pas should I try to avoid making in Trang?

 - Are healthcare and health insurance expensive in Trang?

-- What are emergency services like in Trang?
+- What are the visa & residency requirements in Trang?

 What cultural faux pas should I try to avoid making in Trang?